dhall-lang/dhall-json/README.md

 # `dhall-json 1.0.0`

-This `dhall-json` package provides a Dhall to JSON compiler
+This `dhall-json` package provides a Dhall to JSON compiler and a Dhall to YAML compiler.
+The reason this package is called `dhall-json` is that the Haskell `yaml` library uses the same data structure as Haskell's `aeson` library for JSON

 ## Quick start